 Having taught in Steiner schools across Australia, Rod now lectures to teachers and parents on the education and philosophy of Rudolf Steiner.
-He is currently the School Chair at Tarremah.
+He is currently the Co-School Chair at Tarremah.

 With a background in english literature, Rod has an interest in language both modern and ancient.
 Rod enjoys strong coffee whilst holding conversations in ancient greek.